masterjsullivan/C1_Case_Study/README.md

 # Compass One Healthcare Case Study: Hospital Retail Strategy

 ## Project Overview
-**Client:** Two hospital retail sites (currently operated by separate companies) located 1 mile apart.
+**Client:** Two hospital retail dining sites (currently operated by separate companies) located 1 mile apart.
 **Objective:** Analyze Point of Sale (POS) data to provide recommended adjustments to operations, pricing, and menu mix to improve the bottom line prior to operational takeover.

 This repository contains the **ETL (Extract, Transform, Load) pipeline** used to process raw POS data, standardize it, and load it into a relational database (SQLite) for downstream analysis.